fansubgroup/Hyperion3.x/README.md

 * You can change it with you `text editor`.

-* Or, you can use this sofeware settings `dialog` to change it.
+* Or, you can use this software settings `dialog` to change it.

 #### However, please note that the use of the `text editor` to change this file should be the same as the original file format.